D'Hillier Park Improvements

-This renewal project will replace aging playground equipment and improve accessibility throughout the north area of the park closest to Resolute Crescent.
-Planned improvements include:
+This renewal project replaced aging playground equipment and improved accessibility throughout the north area of the park closest to Resolute Crescent.
+Improvements included:

 Installation of new playground equipment which promotes inclusive play, supports physical and social development, and ensures children and caregivers of all abilities can play together.